Social Media Redefines Sphere of Influence in Real Estate

 Instagram and Pinterest

-These two sites are all about imagery.
-We take a lot of photos in our business, so posting them to these sites can deliver traffic to our other material.
+These two sites are all about imagery, and since real estate agents take a lot of photos, posting them to these sites can deliver traffic to other content.
+Don't short-change the value of these sites for building your SOI.
+Instagram, by the way, is owned by Facebook

 Yelp is where you can claim your business and consumers can rate your services and performance.
 It's often considered much better for retail than for real estate, however.
 It's also very difficult to get a bad review removed, even if it is totally false and not from a real customer.